grelleum/SteelConnection/docs/index.rst

 Welcome to SteelConnection!
 ===========================
-Simplify access to the Riverbed SteelConnect REST API.
+Simplify access to the Riverbed SteelConnect CX REST API.

 .. code::